precice/precice.github.io/pages/docs/configuration/configuration-mapping.md

 Geometric multiscale mapping enables the coupling of dimensionally heterogeneous coupling participants, e.g., a 1D system code with a 3D CFD code.

+{% experimental %}
+This is an experimental feature, available since preCICE v3.0.0.
+Enable it using `<precice-configuration experimental="true">` and do not consider the configuration to be stable yet.
+For now, since preCICE does not yet support 1D meshes, both input and output meshes are defined as 3D, and a primary axis defines the active component of the 1D data.
+Are you interested in this feature?
+Give us your feedback!
+{% endexperimental %}

 We differentiate between _axial_ and _radial_ geometric multiscale mapping:

 | --- | --- |